 An experimental technique that has demonstrated a left hemisphere dominance for syllable and word processing is called the dichotic listening test.
 This technique uses the generally established fact that anything experienced on the right-hand side of the body is processed in the left hemisphere, and anything on the left side is processed in the right hemisphere.
 As illustrated in Flaherty's (2004) description at the beginning of this chapter, a stroke in the right hemisphere resulted in paralysis of the left leg.
-So, a basic assumption would be that a signal coming in the right ear will go to the left hemisphere and a signal coming in the left ear will go to the right hemisphere.
+So, a basic assumption would be that a signal coming in the right ear will go to the left hemisphere.